cockroachlabs/workshop_labs/lab1_student_instructions_json.md

 -- Q6a
 --
-Is it faster to use an `INVERTED INDEX` or create a *computed* column on this value and create an index?
+Is it faster to use an `INVERTED INDEX` or create a *computed* column on this value with an index?